There are over 31 Million small businesses in the US and over 10,000 in the City of Spokane with fewer than ten employees.

 Running a business is not for the faint of heart.
 In the beginning, there's a temptation to do it all yourself.
 But as your company grows, you may discover it's impossible to be everywhere at the same time.
 Even though you're growing you feel like you're losing control.
 The Department of Commerce is there to help and has partnered with the Edward Lowe Foundation to offer Thrive!
 Learn more!

-Economic Development Specialist at:
+Economic Development Team

 incentives@spokanecity.org